Download Brazil Detailed Itinerary

 Day 1: Arrival Iguazu Falls, Brazil

-Upon arrival in Iguazu Falls, you are met and transferred to our hotel.
+Upon arrival in Iguazu Falls, Brazil, you are met and transferred to our hotel in Iguazu Falls, Argentina.
 Tonight, our group meets for dinner and orientation.
-Overnight in Iguazu Falls.

-Day 2: Iguazu Falls - Argentine side
+Day 2: Iguazu Falls - Argentine Side

-After a free morning at leisure, we take in the panoramic view from the Brazilian side.
-Walk along a gently sloping trail that provides a wide perspective of the falls.
+After breakfast, we visit the Three Borders Landmark where Brazil, Argentina & Paraguay meet.
+We then enjoy the Brazilian side of the falls and take in the panoramic views by walking along a gently sloping trail that provides a wide perspective of the falls.
 The trail leads you to an incredible platform that places you amidst the most thunderous cascades at Iguazu.
-In the evening, we fly to Sao Paulo.
-Overnight in Sao Paulo.
+After lunch, we fly to Sao Paulo.

 Day 4: Sao Paulo - Cultural Capital of Brazil

-We will take a mid-day flight to Campo Grande, the entrance to the Pantanal region.
+After breakfast, we fly to Campo Grande, the entrance to the Pantanal region.
 Upon arrival, we will drive to Bonito, an oasis in the middle of Brazil.
 With its blue water lagoons, beautiful waterfalls, colorful fish and fascinating caves, Bonito is a place to snorkel, explore and learn how and why the water is so blue.

-Day 7: Blue Lagoon Gratto, Estancia Mimosa - Pousada Aguape, Pantanal
+Day 6: Blue Lagoon Gratto, Estancia Mimosa

 Another early morning as we travel to Gruta do Lago Azul, the Blue Lagoon Grotto.
 Three hundred meters down from the cave's entrance you arrive at a deep blue water lake of which expert divers have never reached the bottom.
 No one knows for sure where this water comes from, as the rivers in the region have a greenish color.
 People believe there is a subterranean river feeding the lake.
 The sun rays on the water create a spectacle of rare beauty.

-In the morning we will journey on a photo safari in a 4x4 open vehicle.
-This tour gives us the opportunity to cover more territory of the farm going through different landscapes like cerrado (patches of stunted vegetation), open grasslands, vazantesâ (low-lying areas that are often seasonally flooded), brejosâ (swamps) and bays which are permanently flooded areas.
-It is also a perfect tour to see and observe the wild life of the Pantanal, to appreciate the immense variety of birds, mammals and reptiles that live in the area.
-It is possible to see alligators, the capybara, toucans, the giant Anaconda and much more.
-Overnight in Pousada Aguape, Pantanal.
+We will also journey on a photo safari in a 4x4 open vehicle to explore different landscapes like cerrado (patches of stunted vegetation), open grasslands, vazantes (low-lying areas that are often seasonally flooded), brejos (swamps) and bays which are permanently flooded areas.
+It is also a perfect tour to see and observe the wildlife of the Pantanal including the immense variety of birds, mammals and reptiles that live in the area.
+It is possible to see caimans, the capybara, toucans, the giant Anaconda and much more.

-Day 10: Pantanal; to Brasilia
+Day 10: Fly to Brasilia

 We say good bye to the creatures of the Pantanal and drive to Campo Grande where we will catch our afternoon flight to the unique capital city of Brasilia.
-Overnight in Brasilia.

 Day 11: Exploring Brasilia